bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 ### Secret sauce of '.razor' files tests

 The trick employed in these tests is the "[inline Razor templates syntax](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-5.0#razor-templates)", i.e. where a render fragment is simply created using the `@<{HTML tag}>...</{HTML tag}>` notation.
-In that notation there is no need to do any escaping of e.g. the quatation mark (`"`), that is usually associated with working with markup in C# code.
+In that notation there is no need to do any escaping of e.g. the quotation mark (`"`), that is usually associated with working with markup in C# code.

 One small caveat to be aware of is that the inline Razor templates syntax only supports one outer element, e.g. this is OK: